 - Visiting the school

 Each school will have rules to decide who gets a place if the school is oversubscribed.
 Check these carefully to see whether your child is likely to get a place.
-Make sure that your list includes at least one school where your child has a good chance of getting in, even if it’s a lower preference.
-Otherwise you may be allocated a school some distance away if your preferences can’t be met.
+Make sure that you apply to at least one school where your child has a good chance of getting in, even if it’s a lower preference.
+If none of your preferences can be met the local authority will give you a place at another school that has vacancies.

-Local authorities now have to operate co-ordinated admissions schemes for primary and secondary admissions.
-This means that you only have to fill in one form or online application.
-You will be able to list several schools in order of preference.
-On a set day (the beginning of March for secondary schools, a bit later for primary) each child will be given a single offer of a school place.
+Local authorities must operate co-ordinated admissions scheme for primary and secondary admissions as part of the normal admissions round.
+This means that you only have to fill in one form or one online application regardless of where the schools are located.
+Your home local authority (where you live) deals with your application.
+You will be able to list several schools (usually three or six) in order of preference.